This blog may contain affiliate links. Read our disclosure policy for more info.

 Te Anau, New Zealand FAQs

-15 BEST Things to do in Te Anau, New Zealand
+17 BEST Things to do in Te Anau, New Zealand

-1. Visit the Te Anau Glow Worm Caves
+1. Visit the Te Anau Glow-worm Caves

 2. Hike the Kepler Track

-Some of the many scenic highlights include golden tussock-covered ridges, cheeky Keas, views of deep fiords and stunning alpine mountains.
+Some of the many scenic highlights include golden tussock-covered ridges, cheeky keas, views of deep fiords, and stunning alpine mountains.
 The trail is one of New Zealand’s 10 Great Walks and is easily one of the best hikes on the South Island.

 If you don’t have time to complete the entire Kepler track, don’t worry, there are shorter day hike options available too!

-One option is to walk from the car park to the Luxmore Hut for the night – approximately 13.8 kilometers (8.6 miles) each way.
-It will take you about 6 hours to complete.
-This part of the track follows along the shores of Lake Te Anau to Brod Bay.
+One option is to walk from the car park to the Luxmore Hut for the night, approximately 13.8 kilometers (8.6 miles) each way.
+It will take you about 6 hours to complete, with this part of the track following along the shores of Lake Te Anau to Brod Bay.

 A detailed overview of the full Kepler Track

 After spending the night at Luxmore Hut, continue to a ridge just below Mount Luxmore.
 From this viewpoint, you will have a great vantage point over Lake Te Anau and the Murchison Mountains.
-From here, continue along the ridges to Iris Burn Hut.
+From here, you can continue along the ridges to Iris Burn Hut.

 Start the next day’s hike in the forest and continue onto a wetland area.
 Thankfully, the track over the wetlands is a boardwalk – so you won’t get too muddy.
-The track continues onto another forested area that follows the Waiua River.
-After crossing the swing bridge at Rainbow Reach you may choose to catch a shuttle from here back to Te Anau.
-If not, continue a little along the track to the car park.
+It continues on to another forested area that follows the Waiua River, the largest river in the Southland region of New Zealand!